-The Global Health Narratives project is a decade-long effort to design global health curriculum for middle and high school students.
+I founded Global Health Narratives project in 2006 to design global health curriculum for middle and high school students.
 This project has resulted in three books, around 100 narratives, and accompanying teaching guides to allow students and educators to engage with the text.

 The first book, Global Health Narratives: A Reader for Youth (2009, University of New Mexico Press), reflects central themes in global health – from addressing issues of great health and wealth inequality to deconstructing the complexities of affliction among the poor in poor countries.
 For instance, one narrative contextualizes the onset of malaria and different ways in which people perceive malarial symptoms in rural Mali.